Best Lemon Bars with Shortbread Crust

 At 375 degrees F, the middle will set without burning the edges.

-The filling is baked at a lower temperature to avoid browning the entire top of the pan of lemon bars.
+The filling is baked at a lower temperature to avoid browning the entire top.

 You can try and change the temperature of one or the other, but I do not guarantee the success of this recipe with those changes.